bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README_USB_DEVICE_MODULES.md

 https://tldp.org/HOWTO/Module-HOWTO/

+## TLDNR 1
+If you just want USB Video Camera support then all modules for every natively supported USB camera can be built by using the included **config-sc-all-usb-cam-modules.txt** kernel configuration file and building all USB camera modules as per the **README_CROSS_COMPILE_KERNEL.md** instructions in this project.

-## TLDNR
+## TLDNR 2
 Hosts with modern Linux distributions come with pre-built modules and drivers catering for almost every device available.
 This is not the case for "embedded" systems like the Seagate Central.
 Figuring out what modules and drivers need to be installed on lower end Linux systems like the Seagate Central is not a well defined process.

-The most commonly used method is to simply build and install all the modules, then try them to see what happens.
+The most commonly used method is to simply build and install **all the modules**, see which ones are used and then delete the ones that are not used.
 This can be difficult if storage space is limited.

 The method we present in this document tries to be more focused and attempts to build and install only the bare minimum required modules.
 The process is summarized as follows.

-1) Plug the USB device into a PC / RPi running a full, up-to-date Linux distro.
+1) Plug the new USB device into a PC / RPi running a full, up-to-date Linux distro.
 2) Observe what modules are needed for the new device on the PC.
 3) Reconfigure the target kernel with "make menuconfig" and add new modules.
 4) Rebuild the kernel and modules. (make uImage, make modules, make modules_install)